 \subsection{Model Decision Performance}

-We first analyze the FM4Com’s ability to generate personalized communication strategies under different user preferences.
-For comparison, we employ three baseline methods for strategy selection: random strategy selection, greedy search, and beam search, with the beam width of the beam search method set to 3.
-As illustrated in Fig.$\ref{fig4}$, the proposed model and baseline methods are evaluated across various channel environments in terms of BER, system complexity, and system rate.
+We first evaluate the capability of AGENS to generate personalized communication strategies under varying user preferences.
+For comparison, we consider four baseline methods: random strategy selection, greedy search, beam search (with a beam width of 2), and a Transformer-based variant of AGENS, where the LLM component is replaced by a standard Transformer.
+The Transformer-based baseline is introduced to highlight the effectiveness of incorporating LLMs within our framework.
+For the random strategy baseline, different random seeds are employed for different user preferences to ensure sufficient diversity in the generated strategies.

-For the low-BER preference, the FM4Com effectively captures the user’s intent and outputs robust communication strategies.
-As the SNR increases, the BER of all methods decreases; however, the reduction achieved by random selection is minimal, while the greedy and beam search algorithms demonstrate moderate improvements.
-In contrast, FM4Com significantly outperforms all baselines, achieving near-zero BER across a wide SNR range.
-This advantage arises because greedy and beam search methods only optimize local module-level performance.
-In contrast, FM4Com leverages reinforcement learning with end-to-end feedback, enabling globally optimal decisions across the entire communication chain.
-It is also observed that the remarkably low BER achieved by the proposed model comes at the cost of reduced throughput, which aligns with the user’s low-BER preference emphasizing reliability over efficiency.

-For the high-throughput preference, the FM4Com adapts its strategy accordingly, achieving higher throughput than in the low-BER case while maintaining a lower BER than random selection.
-Although greedy and beam search methods can yield higher throughput, their solutions are overly aggressive, leading to extremely high BER and rendering the constructed communication links nearly incapable of transmitting valid information.
-In contrast, our model achieves a better trade-off between throughput and reliability, balancing user preference with practical system stability.

-Under the low-complexity preference, the FM4Com tends to adopt more conservative strategies, exhibiting similar behavior to the low-BER preference scenario.
-This is because low-BER configurations are inherently stable across different environments, and the model naturally gravitates toward such reliable solutions when computational simplicity is prioritized.
+As shown in Fig.~\ref{fig3}, when high throughput is prioritized, all methods trade BER for higher transmission rates.
+Beam search achieves the best performance among heuristic baselines due to its larger search space, yet remains limited by local optimization.
+In contrast, AGENS attains higher rates while maintaining BER within an acceptable range, achieving a better balance between throughput and reliability.
+When reliability is emphasized, AGENS generates more robust strategies that better align with user intent.
+As illustrated in Fig.~\ref{fig4}, although both heuristic methods and AGENS produce low-BER strategies, AGENS shows clear advantages in low-SNR regimes.
+This is partly because it adopts lower transmission rates and higher transmit power, consistent with practical system design principles.
+Under the energy efficiency objective, beam search and AGENS achieve comparable performance.
+However, AGENS still attains slightly lower BER while maintaining low power consumption, indicating its superior global planning capability over heuristic methods.